Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

 \subsection{Hyperbolic orbits}

-In this section, we derive the leading-order nonlinear memory, arising from binaries in scattering/hyperbolic orbits in the presence of a dark-matter environment.
-Similar to elliptical orbit case, we first derive ${h_{lm}}^{\textup{(mem)(1)}}$ using the perturbed Newtonian binary equation of motion, but here we consider both the DM environment as well as PN corrections to orbital equations upto $2.5$PN order defined in section (\ref{sec:perturbed_kep_prob}) because nonlinear memory contribution appears at $2.5$PN in waveform for hyperbolic orbits.
-Thus, we can't neglect the PN corrections to the orbit equation upto $2.5$PN \cite{Favata:2011qif}.
-We calculate ${h_{lm}}^{(\text{mem})}$ by integrating with respect to the true anomaly variable, which requires expressing other orbital parameters as functions of true anomaly which can again be obtained by solving the instantaneous osculating equations for the hyperbolic case following Eq.(\ref{eq:hyperbolic_osculating_eqns}).
+In this section, we derive the leading-order nonlinear memory arising from binaries in scattering/hyperbolic orbits in a DM environment.
+Similar to the elliptical orbit case, we first derive ${h_{lm}}^{\textup{(mem)(1)}}$ using the perturbed Newtonian binary equation of motion, but here we consider both the DM environment as well as PN corrections to orbital equations up to $2.5$PN order defined in section (\ref{sec:perturbed_kep_prob}) because nonlinear memory contribution appears at $2.5$PN in waveforms for hyperbolic orbits.
+Thus, we cannot neglect the PN corrections to the orbit equation up to $2.5$PN \cite{Favata:2011qif}.
+We calculate ${h_{lm}}^{(\text{mem})}$ by integrating with respect to the true anomaly variable, which requires expressing other orbital parameters as functions of true anomaly which can again be obtained by solving the instantaneous osculating equations for the hyperbolic case following Eq.~(\ref{eq:hyperbolic_osculating_eqns}).